Last Updated on May 8, 2022

 Fundamentally, the Roborock S6 MaxV uses a Smart LDS Navigation system compared to the previous model built with the Lidar Navigation system and also has built-in cameras.

 While that reads well, a practical example could be socks on the floor.
-The camera will recognise and avoid them.
+The camera will recognize and avoid them.
 Many vacuums would just suck them up and get blocked.

 S6 MaxV is backed by a 5200Ah battery life that enables it to work for an average time of 180 minutes if fully charged.